cedricwalter/cedricwalter.github.io/_posts/_joomla/2010-04-19-module-buzz-for-joomla-1-2-0.md

 ## What’s new

-# New**: You can output 3 different kind of layout:
+# New: You can output 3 different kind of layout:

 1. The 1st layout is compact
     - BuzzyBox = false